-The Oceaneer Club, one of the areas for children age 3-12, is home to Disney’s Pixie Hollow, Andy’s Room from Toy Story and more.
+The Oceaneer Club, one of the areas for children aged 3-12, is home to Disney’s Pixie Hollow, Andy’s Room from Toy Story, and more.

 In the Marvel’s Avengers Academy, children will be in charge of a command post directing the Avengers’ secret missions and training.

 The Mickey Mouse Club is decorated in red, yellow and black.
-Kids will make crafts and play games, as well as test out Goofy’s Gears, an oversized activity center with magnetic, spinning gears to play with.
+Kids will make crafts, play games, and test out Goofy’s Gears, an oversized activity center with magnetic, spinning gears to play with.